Disability Blogs: Stories and Writings Regarding Disabilities

 Synopsis: The Disabled World Disability Blogs section focuses on your stories regarding disability, health, veterans, carers, and related blogging of interest to persons with disabilities, their families, and caregivers, around the world.
 For many disabled people it is not necessarily the disability itself that so negatively impacts their day-to-day lives but the response that society has to individuals with disabilities.
 For other people, the biggest problems they face may be accessing locations, or everyday items, that may not have been designed or built to accommodate people with disabilities.

-This section of Disabled World is a place for YOU to tell your story, and/or read other people's thoughts on how disability has altered their everyday life.
-Your story can be either positive, negative, or simply a place to place to express your thoughts freely.
+This section of Disabled World is a place for YOU to tell your story, and read other people's thoughts on how disability has altered their everyday life.
+Your story can be either positive, negative, or simply a place to express your thoughts freely.

 Inspiration: Defined as the feeling inside you that makes you want to try new things.
 It gives you hope inside and makes you see the world differently.
 If it's powerful enough, it can persuade you to do anything.
-Sometimes the person who inspires you could be a political figure, or a celebrity or even your parents.
+Occasionally, the person who inspires you could be a political figure, or a celebrity, or even your parents.
 It could be anybody.